-How to use dr.fone - Recover (Android) to Rescue your Samsung Data?
+How to use Dr.Fone - Data Recovery (Android) to Rescue your Samsung Data?

 Step 6: After a successful analysis and scanning process, all the files on your device will be displayed in the next window.
-Choose the particular files you want to save and then click on "Recover" .
+Choose the particular files you want to save and then click on "Recover to Computer".

 We should mention that this problem is fairly common but there is no single solution to the problem.
 Even Samsung engineers had to perform some troubleshooting procedures just to figure out what was happening.

 There are however a number of troubleshooting procedures you can try on your own.
-Who knows, you may fix the problem in just the first try.
+Who knows, you may fix the problem on just the first try.
 Here's what you can do:

 Step 1: Press the power button repeatedly.
 This is an easy way to determine whether there is indeed a problem with the device.